cloudogu/dogu-development-docs/docs/v3/getting-started/advanced-guide_en.md

 Agree on the target namespace and credentials with Cloudogu before publication.
 Partners receive their own namespace in `registry.cloudogu.com`.

 This example uses public images from Docker Hub.
-No custom images therefore need to be published.
-If a Dogu contains custom images, store them under this path:
+No images therefore need to be pushed to our registry.
+If a Dogu contains non-public images, store them under this path:

 ```text
 registry.cloudogu.com/<namespace>/dogu/v3/images/<image>:<tag>